A novel Mortar Method Integration using Radial Basis Functions: A novel quadrature algorithm for mortar integrals

-Here, $\Pi_1(\boldsymbol x)$ is the interpolant of the constant function $f=1$ and $\{ \gamma_{1,m}\}^{M}_{m=1}$ the corresponding weights.
-The rescaling requires solving one additional linear system, with the same matrix $\Phi_{MM}$, but improves accuracy and yields exact reproduction of constant functions.
-Leveraging on this latter property, linear convergence of the rescaled RBF has been demonstrated in \cite{de2020convergence} up to a certain conjecture.
-In this work, the rescaling \eqref{rescaling} will be applied also to other families of RBFs.
-Performing the RBF interpolation solving \eqref{linsyst_RBF} followed by \eqref{mat_vec_interpolant} (or \eqref{rescaling}) is known as \textit{direct approach}.
+where $\Pi_1(\boldsymbol x)$ is the RBF interpolant of the constant function $f=1$ and $\{ \gamma_{1,m}\}^{M}_{m=1}$ the corresponding weights.
+Rescaling \eqref{rescaling} requires solving one additional linear system with the matrix $\Phi_{MM}$, but improves accuracy and yields exact reproduction of constant functions.
+Linear convergence of the rescaled RBF has been demonstrated in \cite{de2020convergence} up to a certain conjecture.
+In this work, the rescaling \eqref{rescaling} will be applied also to other families of RBF.